OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 This is the command that was run to perform the actual interaction with the Octopus Deploy server, with the exception of the redacted API key.
 You can take this command and run it manually to help diagnose any issues.

+## Bamboo Variables

+A number of the Bamboo step fields in this document have used Bamboo variables to reference build numbers and local paths.

+You can find a list of variables exposed by Bamboo at the [Bamboo Variables](https://confluence.atlassian.com/bamboo/bamboo-variables-289277087.html) page.

 # Error Codes